sacredheartsc/selfhosted/roles/archive_server/README.md

 `/var/spool/archive`, and the archive server will rsync these files to a central location each night.

-The `archive_server` role generates the _archiver_ script, along with a corresponding FreeIPA user account and systemd timer.
-The [archvier script](templates/usr/local/bin/archiver.sh.j2) runs daily.
-It iterates over each host in the `archive_clients` hostgroup and `rsync`s any archive files to a subdirectory `archive_dest_path`, organized by hostname.
+The `archive_server` role generates the [archiver script](templates/usr/local/bin/archiver.sh.j2), along with a corresponding FreeIPA user account and systemd timer.
+The archvier script runs daily.
+It iterates over each host in the `archive_clients` hostgroup and `rsync`s anything in `/var/spool/archive` to the location specified by `archive_dest_path`.

+Archived files are sorted into subdirectories by hostname.

 ### Plugins

-For hosts that don't support rsync, such as network equipment, the _archiver_ provides a plugin-based method of downloading files.
-Plugins consist of executable files in the [plugin directory](files/usr/local/libexec/archiver/) that take a target hostname as the first argument (you can also pass additional arguments if needed).
+For hosts that don't support rsync, such as network equipment, the _archiver_ provides a plugin-based method of retrieving files.
+A plugin is just an executable file in the [plugin directory](files/usr/local/libexec/archiver/) that takes a target hostname as the first argument (you can also pass additional arguments if needed).

 Each line in the archiver [config file](templates/etc/archiver.conf.j2) specifies